Red 2022 - 2023

 Communication and Language:

-This half term the children are learning to retell the children’s classic ‘Whatever Next!’.
+This half term, the children are learning to retell the children’s classic ‘Whatever Next!’.
 There will also be a poem, song and rhyme of the week that children will learn in order to help extend the breadth of their vocabulary.
 We will explore lots of different ‘WOW’ words in class that we have taken from different stories, poems non-fiction texts and videos!

 Physical Development:

 The children will be encouraged to experiment with different ways of moving with control and to negotiate spaces, through outdoor activities, dance and P.E.
 There will be a focus on eating healthily and the importance of exercise in a balanced lifestyle.
 Alongside developing gross motor skills, children will complete various activities that improve fine-motor skills, including gripping pencils with control when writing.
-The children will take part in weekly ‘Soccer Lion’ sessions, where they will learn early football skills and use these skills in team work building exercises.
+The children will take continue to take part in weekly ‘Soccer Lions’ sessions, where they will learn early football skills and use these skills in team work building exercises.

 Personal, Social and Emotional Development: